 - Stress incontinence (leaking urine when you are, for example, laughing, coughing, etc).

 - Cancers (including colon, breast and womb (endometrial) cancer.

 - Chronic kidney disease.

 Many people can also develop psychological problems because of being overweight or obese.
 For example: low self-esteem; poor self-image (not liking how you look); low confidence; feelings of isolation.
 These feelings may affect your relationships with family members and friends and, if they become severe, may lead to depression.

-Another analysis showed that if you are a woman who is obese at the age of 40, you are likely to die 7.1 years earlier than average.
-If you are a man who is obese at the age of 40, you are likely to die 5.8 years earlier than average.
+Another analysis showed that if you are a woman with a BMI of 30 or more at the age of 40, you are likely to die 7.1 years earlier than average.
+If you are a man with a BMI of 30 or more at the age of 40, you are likely to die 5.8 years earlier than average.
 If you smoke as well, your life expectancy is reduced even further.

 How common are obesity and overweight?

-What is the cause of being overweight or obese?
+What is the cause of being obese or overweight?